ananthsethuraman/tsne/README.md

 Two positive integers m and n are given.
 We can expect n to be large.
-A .csv file is given; it houses m points in R^n,
+A .csv file is given with m rows and n columns.
+Each row is a point in R^n.
+The m rows are m points in R^n,

     x1, x2, x3, ..., xm